siteorigin/docs/widgets-bundle/form-building/form-fields.md

 ### posts
 Renders a post selector field.
 This can be used to build custom queries with which to select posts from your database.
 The field displays a small red indicator which shows the number of posts currently being selected.
 By default, all posts are selected.

+You can find more detail about the use of the post selector field [here](./post-selector.md).

 #### Example
 Form options input: